AndrewPaulLund/cs205project/README.md

 $ make install
 ```

+All program suit makefiles have the ```-O2``` optimization flag as default.
+We did not update this flag throughout the project.

 #### Running SAMtools on a sample alignment file
 A sample alignment and index file for 10 million reads is found in this
 repository's ```data/sample_data``` directory.